Page saved! You can go back to this later in your Diabetes and Me Close

 From studies with children, researchers have learned that the more autoantibodies present, the higher the chance of developing type 1 later on.
 For adults, though, the picture is less clear and we still don’t know exactly how autoantibody results translate into future risk.

-- You have two or more autoantibodies.
+• You have two or more autoantibodies.
 This is considered early-stage type 1 diabetes.
 Your immune system has started attacking beta cells, but you can still produce enough insulin.
-The chance of progressing to full-blown type 1 diabetes within the next 15 years is around 85%.
+The chance of progressing to the insulin-treated stage of type 1 diabetes within the next 15 years is around 85%.
 And almost 100% over your lifetime.

-Early-stage type 1 diabetes - when two or more autoantibodies are found - is the symptomless phase before type 1 fully develops and insulin treatment is needed.
+Early-stage type 1 diabetes - when two or more autoantibodies are found - is the symptomless phase before type 1 symptoms develop or insulin treatment is needed.
 This phase can last for months or years.
 Scientists have discovered that people progress through three distinct stages of early type 1 diabetes.

 How screening could help

-Autoantibody screening to detect early-stage type 1 diabetes could make all the difference.
-Here are some key benefits.
+Autoantibody screening to detect early type 1 diabetes before blood sugar levels go high, symptoms develop, or insulin is needed could make all the difference.

 Early, safe diagnosis

 Around 25% of children don’t get diagnosed with type 1 diabetes until they are in potentially life-threatening diabetic ketoacidosis (DKA).
-Evidence shows that autoantibody screening can reduce this risk to near zero.
+Evidence shows that autoantibody screening can reduce this risk dramatically.

-Screening allows healthcare professionals to closely monitor people with early-stage type 1 diabetes and start insulin treatment sooner, before blood sugar levels become dangerously high.
+Screening allows healthcare professionals to closely monitor people with early type 1 diabetes and start insulin treatment promptly when needed, before blood sugar levels become dangerously high.

 Time to prepare

-Knowing who is very likely to develop type 1 diabetes provides time for support and education to help prepare.
+Early detection gives time for support and education to help people prepare for managing type 1 diabetes.
 This includes learning about insulin injections, carb counting and hypos, helping people have a ‘softer landing’ into life with type 1 diabetes.

 Access to new treatments

-People with early-stage type 1 diabetes may be eligible to take part in clinical trials testing promising immunotherapy treatments, designed to halt or slow the immune system's attack.
+People with early type 1 diabetes may be eligible to take part in clinical trials testing promising immunotherapy treatments, designed to halt or slow the immune system's attack.

-And we’ve been funding pivotal research to develop and test a pipeline of immunotherapies, to find more that work.
-In the future, we hope that people with early-stage type 1 diabetes will have access to a selection of immunotherapies to delay, or entirely prevent, their diagnosis.
+We’ve been funding pivotal research to develop and test a pipeline of immunotherapies, to find more that work.
+In the future, we hope that people with early-stage type 1 diabetes will have access to a selection of immunotherapies to delay, or entirely prevent, its progression.

 You can learn more about immunotherapies.

-Finding out if you or your child has type 1 diabetes autoantibodies is a very personal choice.
-For some, knowing they are very likely to develop type 1 diabetes in the future can cause anxiety.
+Getting screened for type 1 diabetes autoantibodies is a very personal choice.
+For some, knowing they are developing type 1 diabetes can cause anxiety.
 That’s why it’s crucial that people identified with early-stage type 1 diabetes receive the right support.

 The future of screening